 On 29 October, the Rufino Tamayo Museum in Mexico City opens a retrospective of Barragán’s work, prepared and designed by the Barragán + Ferrera office.

 In July, Barragán is awarded the Jalisco Architecture Prize.
 In November of the same year, he is honoured with the Premio Jalisco, a cultural prize from the State of Jalisco.

 Barragán is made an Honorary Fellow of the Royal Institute of British Architects (RIBA), based in London, Great Britain.

 Barragán becomes a member of the International Academy of Architecture in Sofia, Bulgaria.

 In late summer, an agreement is signed by Mathias Goeritz and Luis Barragán in Mexico City regarding the joint creative authorship of the Torres de Satélite.

 On 22 November, Barragán passes away in his home in Mexico City.
-The architectural office continues to operate under the direction of Raúl Ferrera until the latter’s death in 1993.
-The last project, the Bel-Air Divertimento fountain in a Los Angeles residence, is completed by a local architect.
+The architectural office continues to operate under the direction of Raúl Ferrera until his death in 1992.
+The last project, the Bel-Air Divertimento fountain for a Los Angeles residence, is completed by a local architect.